colinzhu/log-analyser/README.md

 2. Open `index.html` in a browser
 3. No build process required

+## Chrome Extension Installation

+1. Clone the repository
+2. Open Chrome and navigate to `chrome://extensions/`
+3. Enable "Developer mode"
+4. Click "Load unpacked" and select the repository folder

 ## Browser Support

 Works in modern browsers that support:
 - ES6+ JavaScript
 - File API
+- IndexedDB
 - Promises and async/await